Trump's court pick Barrett calls presidential self-pardon an 'open question'

 Barrett’s confirmation would give the court a 6-3 conservative majority.
 Republicans have a 53-47 Senate majority, making Barrett’s confirmation a virtual certainty.

-Reporting Lawrence Hurley and Patricia Zengerle in Washington and Andrew Chung in New York; Editing by Will Dunham
+Reporting by Lawrence Hurley and Patricia Zengerle in Washington and Andrew Chung in New York; Editing by Will Dunham and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.